climbTheStairs/site/js_style_guide.md

     const _$varName = document.querySelector(".secret")
     ```

-- Acronyms and initialisms should be treated as regular words instead of always being written in uppercase.
+- Acronyms and initialisms should be treated as regular words
+  instead of always being written in uppercase.

+    > Why?
+    > Numerous consecutive acronyms lead to problems
+    > and confusion betwee camelCase and PascalCase
+    > (e.g. `XMLHTTPRequest`)

     ```javascript
     // avoid